Fact check: Are anal sex and anal orgasms connected?

 - Be patient!
 New techniques and emotions have to be experimented with.
 Take your time to establish some routines and don’t demand too much from your bodies.

 Despite the anus being a highly erogenous zone, I wouldn’t define the climax reached during anal sex as ‘anal orgasm’.
-There are many factors at play when it comes to anal orgasms.
+There are many factors at play when it comes to male and female anal orgasms.
 At the end of the day, it’s all about mixing things up and being open to experimentation.
 Where exactly the orgasm originates shouldn’t really matter, because either way an orgasm is one of the best feelings in the world.

 First things first: what feels good is good

 We like to believe that each body is different and wonderfully unique.
 There are no patented ways to doing things and every sexual journey is unique.
-Don’t be alienated by the experiences or stories of others, because anal sex is a sensitive practice which doesn’t work for everyone.
+Don’t be alienated by the experiences or stories of others, because anal sex is a sensitive practice that doesn’t work for everyone.

 Communication and trust